-There aren’t any possible and scientific way to know a near number of the transgender population in Hong Kong.
-But based on our experience and the number of members in a few crossdresser forum, we can assume that there are at least 30K transgender people in Hong Kong.
+There isn’t any possible and scientific way to know a near number of the transgender population in Hong Kong.
+But based on our experience and the number of members in a few crossdresser fora, we can assume that there are at least 30K transgender people in Hong Kong.
 TGR has been put a lot of effort into encouraging trans people to support each other but still, it is not an easy job.
-We can see there are more and more trans people wish to pay it forward in the community and be willing to take up the leading role soon.
+We can see there are more and more trans people who wish to pay it forward in the community and be willing to take up the leading role soon.

 How important is the support of family and friends?
 Are families and/or friends involved in Hong Kong to avoid emotional emargination?

-Trans people tends to cut off from family and friends or else hide in the closet some years ago.
+Trans people tend to cut off from family and friends or else hide in the closet some years ago.
 My experience tells me that it is not working.
 We have done a Transgender Mental Health Survey and a Violence Against Transgender people Survey in Hong Kong and noticed there is a very high risk of the community suffered from mental issues and suicidal thoughts.
 With our hotline and counseling service, we have re-engaged a lot of families to support them trans kids as well as connecting trans people with a healthy social life.

 She was selected as one of the “45 People Aged 45 or Below Making a Difference in Hong Kong” by Baccarat Magazine in 2012.

 I read that you’re Christian.
 Why do you think some Christians fail to accept LGBTQ people when one of the main teachings is to love thy neighbor as thyself?